 In my last blog entry, we looked at University of Mount Saint Joseph’s impressive “Project EXCEL.”
 Their strong staff of experienced, professional tutors and structural supports were impressive indeed.
-In today’s blog, we will look at one of the oldest and easily the largest program serving students with learning challenges in Ohio, Muskingum University’s “PLUS Program.”
+In today’s blog, we will look at one of the oldest and easily the largest program serving students with learning differences in Ohio, Muskingum University’s “PLUS Program.”

 Launched in 1983 (only one year after the University of Mount Saint Joseph’s Project EXCEL), Muskingum University’s PLUS Program has become nationally known and recognized.The PLUS Programis a comprehensive academic support service for college students with learning differences (ADD, ADHD, & Specialized Learning Disabilities such as dyslexia, etc.).
 Designed to empower, not rescue, the PLUS Program is staffed by an Executive Director, administrative personnel, and a full complement of adult learning consultants (10-12), learning associates, mentors, and auxiliary tutors.
 All professional Learning Consultants, Learning Associates and Mentors have Bachelor or Master’s degrees.